kuai-lab/NN23_Event-based-3D-Reconstruction/depth2pc/README.md

 ### (Additional) Run in Notebook

 - We also. provide this generator as notebook.
-You can show in [Notebook](jupyter/point_cloud_generator.ipynb)
+You can show in [notebook](jupyter/point_cloud_generator.ipynb).
+- You can check your camera position & orientation in [notebook](jupyter/camera_pose_visualization.ipynb).

 ## Output Example